radiantlogic-v8/documentation-new/documentation/sys-admin-guide/data-sources.md

 ---
 title: Data Sources
-description: Details about Data Sources and their Respective Properties.
+description: Details about where to configure data sources.
 ---

 # Data Sources